Project-Counter/cop5/source/04-reports/03-title-reports.rst

 |elscape|
 |blscape|

-Table 4.j (below): Header for Title Master Report and Standard Views - Part 2 (for Journals)
+Table 4.j (below): Header for Standard Views of the Title Report - Part 2 (for Journals)

 .. only:: latex